Einstein Postdoctoral Fellowship Program

 Applicants are asked to propose three prospective Host Institutions, in order of preference.
 An endorsement letter from the first-choice Host Institution is required.
 No prior endorsement from the two alternative institutions is required.
 Only one Fellow per year will be approved at any single institution.
 This is to avoid a concentration of fellows at any one host.

 In general, Fellows will work full-time on the research programs proposed in their applications and will be in residence at the proposed Host Institution during the entire period of the Fellowship.
-However, should a Fellow decide to work at an institution other than the original Host Institution, upon approval from the Director of the CXC through the Einstein Fellowship Program Office, the grant to the Host Institution will be closed on an equitable basis (termination for convenience), and the grant awarded to the new Host Institution.
+Under extraordinary circumstances and subject to approval from the CXC Director through the Einstein Fellowship Program Office, a Fellow may relocate to an Institution other than the original Host Institution in which case the grant to the Host Institution will be closed on an equitable basis (termination for convenience), and the grant awarded to the new Host Institution.

 It is expected that Fellows will devote their full-time effort to their research programs.
 No additional stipend, salary, or other remuneration may be accepted from another appointment, fellowship, or similar grant during the period of the Fellowship.
 Einstein Fellows shall not be offered a housing subsidy or allowance beyond what is routinely offered to astronomy and physics fellows connected with that institution.